timsamson/D3-Challange/README.md

 Many factors relate tot he health risks that Americans face on a daily basis, these can include income, age and poverty.
 This visualization looks at behavioral risk factores obtained from the U.S. Census bureau for 1 Year (2014).

-The current data set includes data on rates of income, obesity, poverty, etc. by state.
-Each of these factors effect teh quality of life for americans living in those states.
+The data set includes data on rates of income, obesity, poverty and other factors that influence risk, by state.
+Each of these factors effect the quality of life for americans living in those states.

 <br>
 <h3>Example of Multi-Axis visualization</h3>